Infineon/TARGET_CY8CEVAL-062S2/README.md

 * Dedicated M.2 interface to connect with M.2 radio modules based on AIROC Wi-Fi/Bluetooth combo devices.
 * mikroBUS add-on board interface for peripheral expansion.
 * Delivers dual-cores, with a 150-MHz Arm Cortex-M4 as the primary application processor and a 100-MHz Arm Cortex-M0+ as the secondary processor for low-power operations.
-* Supports Full-Speed USB, capacitive-sensing with CAPSENSE, a PDM-PCM digital microphone interface, a Quad-SPI interface, 13 serial communication blocks, 7 programmable analog blocks, and 56 programmable digital blocks.
+* Supports Full-Speed USB, capacitive-sensing with CapSense, a PDM-PCM digital microphone interface, a Quad-SPI interface, 13 serial communication blocks, 7 programmable analog blocks, and 56 programmable digital blocks.

 ### Kit Contents: